quentincaffeino/godot-console/README.md

 1. Open AssetLib.
 2. Search for Console, category is Scripts; Open it and click Donwload and then Install.
-3. You will be presented with Package Installer, it is easier to disable all by removing check box on root node `res://`.
-4. Open `godot`, then `addons` and select `quentincaffeino-console` directory.
+3. Open `godot`, then `addons` and select `quentincaffeino-console` directory.
-5. Click install.
+4. Click install.
 Package installer will copy filestructure as-is so you will have this directories in your project: `godot/addons/quentincaffeino-console`.
-6. Create `addons` folder if you haven't already and move `quentincaffeino-console` there so you will have this structure:
+5. Create `addons` folder if you haven't already and move `quentincaffeino-console` there so you will have this structure:

 ```
 res://